-One of the design features of the bottles for wine is a concave bottom that gives stability, helps the waiter to stylishly keeping the bottle while pouring into a glasses and ensures that carbon dioxide stays stable inside.
+One of the design features of the bottles for wine is a concave bottom that gives stability, helps the waiter to stylishly keep the bottle while pouring into glasses, and ensures that carbon dioxide stays stable inside.

 The Most Common Form of Bottles for Wine